-The surgeon should be certified by The American Board of Plastic Surgery to begin with.
+The surgeon should be certified by The American Board of Plastic Surgery, to begin with.
 Additional certifications, such as from the American Board of Otolaryngology, are also signs of quality.
 Surgeons certified by these boards are held to the highest standards of education, experience, and skill.
 They have received training from world-class surgeons and have demonstrated their ability to perform safe, efficient procedures with natural-looking results.

 Additionally, the surgeon you choose should specialize in rhinoplasty.
-While there are many plastic surgeons who have been trained to perform rhinoplasty and understand the general techniques, they may specialize in body contouring or another form of plastic surgery.
+While many plastic surgeons have been trained to perform rhinoplasty and understand the general techniques, they may specialize in body contouring or another form of plastic surgery.
 Think of it this way: You wouldn’t hire a mechanic who specializes in European vehicles to work on your Honda, would you?

 If you’re not sure what areas a surgeon specializes in, you may be able to look in a few places.
-First, examine the doctor’s CV and see what areas of surgery he or she was trained in.
+First, examine the doctor’s CV and see what areas of surgery they were trained in.
 Then, look through the surgeon’s website and determine which procedures are highlighted or emphasized.

 These before-and-after images can give you a much more realistic impression of what is possible for your results than 3-D imaging and discussion with the doctor alone.
 Plus, they can help you get an idea of the surgeon’s aesthetic.

 Once you meet with an experienced surgeon in person, he or she should be able to give you several examples of noses with similar features to yours and a range of results depending on your individual wishes.
 Below are some of the before-and-after images from my gallery.
 I take images of as many patients as possible, giving future patients a greater range of examples to review.